 Options Trading Simulation

-- This nine-week Options Trading Simulation is held during the 2014 winter term, from February 3, 2014 to April 4, 2014.
+- This ten-week Options Trading Simulation is held during the 2017 winter semester, from January 30, 2017 to April 7, 2017.

 Each team must execute the following four predefined options trading strategies:

-- Secured put
+- Bear put spread

-- Bull call spread
+- Butterfly call

 Equity option strategy sheets

 Guides and strategies offered by the Montréal Exchange are available on the website for your reference.